 The calf implants that Dr. Steinbrech places are composed of a soft form of silicone, which will feel similar to real muscle.
-Patients can choose different sizes and shapes that are designed to create symmetry for the average man or specific enlargement for body builders.
-Calf implants are designed to add shape, create synthetic muscle definition, and add volume to the calf area.
+Patients can choose different calf sizes and shapes that are designed to create symmetry for the average man or specific enlargement for bodybuilders.
+Calf implants are designed to add shape, create synthetic muscle calf definition, and add volume to the calf area.
 During a single surgery, each leg may receive one or two implants, depending on the patient’s request and the doctor’s anatomical assessment of the existing calf muscles.
-Dr. Steinbrech may further reshape the implants if necessary to provide customization during the actual surgery.
+Dr. Steinbrech may further reshape the implants if necessary to provide customization during the actual cosmetic surgery.

 The calf is composed of two muscles: the gastrocnemius (also called leg triceps), which is the larger and visible muscle, and the soleus, which is situated below the gastrocnemius.
-The gastrocnemius is a two-part muscle, with a line down its center to divide the left and right side.
+The gastrocnemius is a two-part muscle, with a line down its center to divide the left and right sides.
 It is this anatomy that is enhanced during calf augmentation.
 The soleus muscle is flat and not visibly seen.

-Calf Implant Consultation and Candidates for Surgery
+Calf Implant Consultation and Ideal Candidates for Calf Augmentation

-Before the procedure can take place, Dr. Steinbrech will meet with each patient at least once during a doctor-patient consultation to discuss the procedure.
+Before the procedure can take place, Dr. Steinbrech will meet with each patient at least once during a doctor-patient consultation to discuss the surgical procedure.
 The doctor will obtain a full medical history, learn about the patient’s ideal look, and determine if the changes are possible through calf augmentation with implants.
 He will set expectations, and explain the risks and complications associated with the surgery, which may include the following:

 - Adverse reaction to the anesthesia

 - Nerve damage